Jeremiah1582/Bees-Bears_code_challenge_loan_generator/README.md

 This application allows solar panel installers (partners) to:
 - Create and manage customers
+- Create and manage partners --(not fully implemented)
 - Generate loan offers for customers
+- Full CRUD operations --(not fully implemented)
-- View calculated monthly payments in real-time
+- View calculated monthly payments in real-time --(not fully implemented)
+- view each customers loan offers
 - Manage all operations through a simple web interface

 ## Tech Stack